baskaufs/msc/learning-sparql-ch3-part2-answers.md

 LIMIT 30
 ```

 ###11. (#FAIL) Conduct a federated query to find pictures of bears that were photographed in parks, give the name of the species of bear, find the homepage of the park, and the Spanish abstract about the park.
-[Times out - asks too much across endpoints, I guess]
+[Times out - asks too much across endpoints, I guess.
+Many URIs will be bound to ?dbp and have to be transmitted across the Internet to complete the query on the Heard Library side.
+In the previous query, only a few URIs were bound to ?dbp.]
 ```
 SELECT DISTINCT ?taglessName ?picture ?page ?abstract WHERE {